huangc28/darkpanda-flutter/lib/screens/chatroom/README.md

 - [ok] Remove historical messages and current messages when leaving the chatroom.
 - [x] Display an error message when failed to load service settings.
 - [x] Display an error message when failed to load historical messages.
-- [] When male user approves the agreement by pressing OK, Female user should receive a system message saying that the male user agreed on the service detail.
-A modal should be displayed on Female user's chatroom.
-Female user has to hit agree to create the service.
+- [] When male user approves the agreement by pressing OK, chatroom should be disabled due to that the service has been created.
+- [] Create a countdown timer to notify female user that she will quit the chatroom after timer countdown.
+- [] Female user should be able to see the profile of the inquirer.